Indonesia: Debris from missing submarine recovered — military | DW | 24.04.2021

 "With authentic evidence believed to be from the KRI Nanggala, we have raised the status from 'sub missing' to 'sub sunk,'" Navy chief Yudo Margono said, adding that the retrieved items could not have come from another vessel.

-The revelations, made at a news conference, came hours after the vessel with 53 crew members on board was estimated to have run out of oxygen reserves.
+The revelations, made at a news conference, came hours after the submarine with 53 crew members on board was estimated to have run out of oxygen reserves.

 The vessel went missing on Wednesday while conducting a torpedo drill.
 The cause of the disappearance is still uncertain.